 In the early days everything digital—from computing and information to electronic funds—was easier to secure.
 You could simply lock a door.
 Think of this as the Access-Control Era.

 But then we connected everything to networks.
 And everything that was on the network eventually got connected to the internet.
 Locking down access was no longer feasible—or even desirable.
 We had to move on from simply locking doors.
 The Detection Era had arrived.

 This Detection Era was all about finding viruses, worms—things we could catch with an antivirus tool or intrusion detection or prevention systems (IDS/IPS).
 And we uncovered compliance issues in activity logs with tools like data loss prevention (DLP).
 That created a new set of challenges, such as alert fatigue and compliance overhead.

 This era focused on shoring up enterprise infrastructure—patching system vulnerabilities, hardening the perimeter, managing endpoints, and so on.

 As we move our IT infrastructure to the cloud, there’s no longer a perimeter to defend.
 At the same time, attackers have shifted their focus from infrastructure to people.

 That’s why modern cybersecurity is all about people: their digital hygiene and how they respond to social engineering; how they’re attacked and by what attackers; and who has access to what data, systems and resources.

 Not only have the number of cybersecurity breaches increased over time, the attack methods used have expanded and evolved.
 Here are some of the broad cyberattack methods that have evolved over the years:

-Man-in-the-middle attack.
-In these attacks, a cyber criminal intercepts communications between two people to steal data.
+- Man-in-the-middle attack.
+In these attacks, a cyber criminal intercepts communication between two people to steal data.
 For example, on an unsecure Wi-Fi network, an attacker could intercept data being passed from the victim’s device to the network.

 What You Can Do